openfl/www.openfl.org/learn/docs/getting-started/choose-a-code-editor.md

 OpenFL includes FlashDevelop project files when you use the "openfl create" command for convenience.
 FlashDevelop is free and open-source.

+## Visual Studio Code

+[Visual Studio Code](https://code.visualstudio.com) is a flexible code editor with support for Windows, macOS and Linux, and is recommended for most macOS and Linux developers.
+It is lightweight compared to some other editors (similar to Sublime Text), but is a mature open-source editor with support for our custom [extension](https://marketplace.visualstudio.com/items?itemName=openfl.lime-vscode-extension), providing code completion and simplifying testing projects.

+Visual Studio Code does not require project files.
+Using the Lime extension, you can "Open Folder" for any Lime or OpenFL project in order to enable support for code completion and other features.

 ## Sublime Text

 [Sublime Text](https://www.sublimetext.com) is a code editor, with support for Haxe and OpenFL using the [Haxe Sublime Bundle](https://github.com/clemos/haxe-sublime-bundle).
 Sublime Text is cross-platform, with support for Windows, macOS and Linux.